First of all let me just say I’m sorry. High School can suck.

 - Apply to, and get in to, a good University.

 Maclean’s did a piece on the entering grades for universities a few years ago.
 I think it is helpful to understand that you are going to be expected to achieve 80% or higher on average to be competitive for the schools you want.
-Now, if your grades in High School aren’t currently there don’t worry.
+Remember, schools are looking for more and more well-rounded students and if there is a good reason your grades are lower, such as extreme athleticism, you can leverage that for entrance to universities.
+Now, if your grades in High School aren’t currently high don’t worry.
 Think about those elective courses you have left and try to take something you will excel at.
+Also make sure you are looking into the pre-requisites for the university programs that interest you.
+Remember that law school does not require a specific degree.
+You can take Criminology, English, Physics, or Animal Biology (if that is what interests you).
 There is no harm in taking gym for 4 years, in fact I would recommend it.
+Physical health is very important in any stage of life, for any career.

 First you need to ensure your application to university is excellent.
 Click here for information on how to apply in Ontario.